Olushola-Soyoye/Reliability-Statistics/README.md

 This repository contains notes, examples, and educational materials related to reliability statistics and statistical methods for product reliability assessment.

-My interest in reliability engineering has grown through supporting aerospace, defense, electronics, and manufacturing applications at W. L. Gore & Associates.
+My interest in reliability statistics has grown through supporting aerospace & defense, electronics, and manufacturing applications at W. L. Gore & Associates.

 Topics covered include: